marijnh/Eloquent-JavaScript/06_object.md

 ## Prototypes

-So one way to create an abstract rabbit type with a `speak` method would be to create a helper function that has a rabbit type as parameter, and returns and object holding that as its `type` property and our speak function in its `speak` property.
+So one way to create an abstract rabbit type with a `speak` method would be to create a helper function that has a rabbit type as parameter, and returns an object holding that as its `type` property and our speak function in its `speak` property.

 All rabbits share that same method.
 Especially for types with many methods, it would be nice if there was a way to keep a type's methods in a single place, rather than adding them to each object individually.